Amphiluke/potprox/README.md

 ![V(r)=d0/(1-6/a)*(6/a*exp(a(1-r/r0))-(r0/r)^6)](https://latex.codecogs.com/gif.latex?V&#40;r&#41;=\frac{D_0}{1-6/a}\left&#40;\frac{6}{a}\exp\left[a\left&#40;1-\frac{r}{r_0}\right&#41;\right]-\left&#40;\frac{r_0}{r}\right&#41;^{6}\right&#41;)

-You may instantiate the exp-6 class as follows:
+You may instantiate the `Buckingham` class as follows:

 ```javascript
 let buckingham = new potprox.Buckingham({d0: 0.0360, r0: 5.298, a: 4.332});